 Solid Faux Leather Earrings

 To make the solid faux leather earrings, simply skip step 1 and go right to cutting.
-This solid faux leather is from Gayle’s Nest and my cut settings were:
+This solid faux leather is from Gayle’s Nest (now Missitopia) and my cut settings were:

 Blade=10 Speed=1 Force=33 Passes=2

 Cutting the stars did prove to be a little bit of a challenge, so make sure that you’re using a very sticky mat.
 You may also want to secure the faux leather even further by placing painter’s tape around the edges.

 Use the negative space from the cut to make an additional pair of earrings!
 Add an ear wire hole to the area before sending the job to cut or use this handy reamer tool (like I did!) to poke a hole in the faux leather after it has been cut.

 Faux leather earrings are fun, fashionable, and can be suited to any occasion.
 The creative possibilities are virtually endless!
 They’re a fun project to make with your crafty friends and make a great gift too!

 For More Inspiration